Licensees responsible for nuclear waste management

 Low and intermediate level nuclear waste has underground final disposal facilities in the power plant areas.
 The L/ILW repositories are nuclear facilities in accordance with the Nuclear Energy Act, which means they require licensing pursuant to the act.
 In the case of the Loviisa nuclear power plant, the L/ILW repository received a licence together with the operating licence.
 Detailed information on the L/ILW repositories can be found on the project-specific sites.

 The plant areas also have temporary storage for spent fuel that is high-level nuclear waste.
-The plan is to eventually transfer the spent nuclear fuel from these water-filled pool storages to Posiva Oy’s final deposit facility in Olkiluoto, which should become operational in the 2020s.
+The plan is to eventually transfer the spent nuclear fuel from these water-filled pool storages to Posiva Oy’s final deposit facility in Olkiluoto, which should become operational in the mid-2020s.
 The government granted the construction licence in November 2015.
-The construction of the final disposal facility has begun.
+The construction of an encapsulation plant and final disposal facility is under way.
+Posiva Oy submitted the application for the operating licence for the final disposal facility of spent nuclear fuel to the Government on 30.12.2021.

 Further information: linda.kumpula(at)gov.fi